TcHaxx/TcPnScanner/README.md

 #### Example `-d`/`--capture-device`
 Specify the name of the capture-device to use.
-It will look in the `device-name` or `device-description` for a matching capture-device.
+It will look in the `device-name` or `device-description` section for a matching capture-device.

 Example, following devices are available on the machine:
 ```